cortex-js/cortexjs.io/src/docs/mathfield-integration.md

-If the global setup of your project requires a different organization, for example locating all the static assets in a `/assets/` directory and all the JavaScript code in a `/js/` directory, you can specify where those assets can be found using the `fontsDirectory` configutation option.
+If the global setup of your project requires a different organization, for example locating all the static assets in a `/assets/` directory and all the JavaScript code in a `/js/` directory, you can specify where those assets can be found using the `fontsDirectory` configuration option.

 ```javascript
 import { MathfieldElement} from 'mathlive';